Preparing Your Google Cloud SQL PostgreSQL Database for Logical Replication to Linode Managed Database

 3. Ensure that the Public IP option is checked:

-4. In the list of Authorized networks, add the CIDR range of your Linode Managed Database host:
+4. In the list of Authorized networks, add the CIDR range of your Linode Managed Database:

 5. Click Save at the bottom of the page.

-You can also add authorized networks with the gcloud CLI, however, you are only able to set the CIDR range values (as a comma-separated list) and cannot specify a name for each network.
-For example:
+You can also configure authorized networks using the gcloud CLI.
+However, you can only specify a CIDR range (as a comma-separated list) and cannot assign a name for each network.

 Create a Replication User

-Follow the steps below to create this limited-privileges user on your Cloud SQL instance.
+Follow the steps below to create this dedicated user on your Cloud SQL instance.

 WITH REPLICATION

-GRANT SELECT ON customers, products, orders TO linode_replicator;
+GRANT SELECT ON customers, products, orders TO REPL_USER;

 CREATE ROLE